abalkin/kcc/README.md

 By convention, k programmers tend to use capitals very sparingly, typically only when absolutely necessary.
 This applies both to code and comments.
-Identifiers in CamelCase are generally unwelcome, and c_style underscores, although permitted, are rarely a good idea since underscore is also k operator.
+Identifiers in CamelCase are generally unwelcome, and c_style underscores, although permitted, are rarely a good idea since underscore is also an operator.
 Function and variable identifiers are often boiled down to an absolute minumum, short identifiers 1-3 chars long are commonplace, which does not impact readability and comprehension given that function/variable definitions are adequately annotated.
 Short identifiers